crahan/HolidayHackChallenge2019/docs/index.md

 # Welcome
 ## Introduction
 Hi there!
-Welcome to my write-up for the [2019 SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2019/).
+Welcome to my [2019 SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2019/) write-up.

 The menu at the top gets you to all the goodies.
-This page serves as a summary for the main objective answers, [university map](./img/misc/map_large.png), and overall narrative.
+This page provides the [answers](#answers) to the main objectives, [Elf University map](#elf-university-map), full [narrative](#narrative), and [some thoughts](#kringlecon-3) on what might be coming next.
 Objectives and terminal hint write-ups can be found in their respective menu sections.
-Some odds and ends like interesting UI elements, login credentials, and a few notes about tokens are stored under miscellaneous.
-If you prefer keyboard shortcuts you can use `n` and `p` to navigate through all the content or use `s` to search.
+Some odds and ends like interesting UI elements, user accounts, and a few notes about tokens are stored under Miscellaneous.
+If you prefer keyboard shortcuts you can use `n` and `p` to navigate or `s` to search the site.

 Each objective and terminal hint also comes with its own video version of the write-up.
 If you're more of a visual learner and prefer watching just the videos then feel free to check out [this playlist](https://www.youtube.com/playlist?list=PLkC9YoWVx3xKJgL7TrBsjmy8triY9RDjC) on YouTube to watch all 11 episodes in the correct order.